ankitkothe2119/studio/README.backend.md

-# Sarthi Shiksha - Backend Documentation
+# Sarthi Shiksha Roshan Seva Samiti - Backend Documentation

-This document provides an overview of the backend architecture, data schemas, and setup instructions for the Sarthi Shiksha website.
+This document provides an overview of the backend architecture, data schemas, and setup instructions for the Sarthi Shiksha Roshan Seva Samiti website.
 It also includes a comprehensive prompt for generating the backend functionality using a large language model.

 ## 1. Backend Architecture